Erotemic/shitspotter/README.rst

 .. bafybeihuhrp6wtle5wuhsgcgf6bp7w4ol4pft7y2pcplylzly7gfag74lm bafybeic5a4kjrb37tdmc6pzlpcxe2x6hc4kggemnqm2mcdu4tmrzvir6vm/Contributor-Honey.jpg

-Bezoar - (~2018 - 2023-10-19) - Adopted in 2020 and named for a calcified
+Bezoar - (~2018 - 2023-10-19) - Adopted in 2020 and named for a calcified hairball, Bezoar was an awkward
-hairball, Bezoar is an awkward and shy dog, but has grown into a curious and loving sweetheart.
-Her DNA test shows that she is part Stafford Terrier, Cane Corso, Labrador Retriever, German Shepard, and Rhodesian Ridgeback.
+  and shy dog, but grew into a curious and loving sweetheart.

+Her DNA test indicated she was part Stafford Terrier, Cane Corso, Labrador Retriever, German Shepard, and Rhodesian Ridgeback.

+Bezoar's likes included:
-Bezoar's likes include: breakfast, a particular red coco plush, boops (muzzle nudges), chasing squirrels, and running in the park, Bezoar's dislikes include: baths, sudden movements, rainy weather, and coming inside before she is ready.
+breakfast, a particular red coco plush, boops (muzzle nudges), chasing squirrels, and running in the park, Bezoar's dislikes included: baths, sudden movements, rainy weather, and coming inside before she is ready.
-Bezoar came to us from Alabama with very bad heartworms and experienced a host of health problems through her life.
+Bezoar came to us from Alabama with bad heartworm and experienced a host of health problems through her life.
 In 2022 she was diagnosed with rare form of osteosarcoma in her nose, which is typically an aggressive cancer, but she had a rare progression and lived a quality life with it for over a year and a half without significant tumor growth.
 Sadly, in October 2023, rapid growth resumed and she was euthanized while surrounded by her close friends and family.
 To say she will be missed is an understatement; there are no words that can describe my grief or the degree to which she enriched my life.
-I take comfort in knowing that her legacy has the potential to live on through her contributions to this dataset.
+I take comfort in knowing that she may be in part immortalized through her contributions to this dataset.

 ..
 An Image of Bezoar
 .. image:: https://i.imgur.com/Z3TCZ47.jpg